shreyas253/variational_NP_BMM/README.md

 METHODS
 -------
 The nonparametric priors included in the toolbox are constructed based on a stick-breaking process, and variational inference in the DPMM and PYPMM constructions is based on the truncated stick-breaking representation introduced in [1].
 The variational posterior distribution over GMM parameters is calculated as proposed in [2] and the variational posterior distribution over VMFMM parameters as proposed in [3].
-The variational method and numerical approximations applied in the VMFMM posterior estimation are also presented in the enclosed [DPVMFMM_documentation](DPVMFMM.pdf)
+The variational method and numerical approximations applied in the VMFMM posterior estimation are also presented in the [enclosed documentation](approximate-variational-inference.pdf).

 FILES AND FUNCTIONS
 -------------------